softwaremill/diffx/docs-sources/usage/output.md

 ConsoleColorConfig(default = identity, arrow = identity, right = s => "+" + s, left = s => "-" + s)
 ````

+There are two predefined set of colors - light and dark theme.
+The default theme is dark, and it can be changed using environment variable - `DIFFX_COLOR_THEME`(`light`/`dark`).

 ## skipping identical

 In some cases it might be beneficial to skip rendering the identical fields, to do that simple set `showIgnored` to `false`